Simulation of quantum circuits by low-rank stabilizer decompositions: Main results

 Our second method of computing $E(\beta,\gamma)$ is the sum-over-Cliffords/Metropolis simulator described in Section~\ref{sec:sum_cliffords}.
 We used this method to simulate the QAOA circuit $U$ defined above.
 For our choice $n=50$ and $D=4$ the unitary $e^{-i\gamma \hat{C}}$ can be implemented by a circuit that contains $m=66$ $Z$-rotations $e^{i(\gamma/2)Z}$ and a few hundred Clifford gates.
 To keep the number of non-Clifford gates sufficiently small we restricted the simulations to the line $\beta=\pi/4$.
 As can be seen from Fig.~\ref{fig:QAOA3}, this line contains a local maximum and a local minimum of $E(\beta,\gamma)$ (we note that $\beta=\pi/4$ is also the choice made by Farhi et al.~\cite{farhi2014quantum}).
 With this choice the cost function is a function of a single parameter $\gamma$ and we may write

-Fig.~\ref{fig:QAOA1} shows a comparison between the exact value $E(\gamma)$ computed by the Monte Carlo method and its estimate $E_{sim}(\gamma)$ obtained using the sum-over-Cliffords/Metropolis simulator.
+between the ``exact" value $E(\gamma)$ computed by the Monte Carlo method and its estimate $E_{sim}(\gamma)$ obtained using the sum-over-Cliffords/Metropolis simulator (while the Monte Carlo method is not perfect, we expect the errors to be negligible for our purposes).
 While the plot only shows $\gamma\geq 0$, note that due to the symmetry of the cost function $C(z)=-C(-z)$ we have $E(\gamma)=-E(-\gamma)$.
 The estimate $E_{sim}(\gamma)$ is defined as

 where $\vec{z}^1,\ldots,\vec{z}^s$ are samples from the distribution $P(\vec{z})$ describing the output of the simulator, see Eq.~(\ref{P(x)normalized}).
-Generating all of the data used to produce Fig.~\ref{fig:QAOA1} took less than 3 days on a laptop computer, with the most costly data points taking several hours.
-The number of stabilizer states $k$ used to approximate $U|0^n\ra$ is shown in Fig.~\ref{fig:QAOA2}; it was chosen as in Eq.~\eqref{eq:chisim} with $\delta\leq 0.15$ for all values of $\gamma$.
+Generating all of the data used to produce Fig.~\ref{fig:QAOAfull}a took less than 3 days on a laptop computer, with the most costly data points taking several hours.
+The number of stabilizer states $k$ used to approximate $U|0^n\ra$ is shown in Fig.~\ref{fig:QAOAfull}b; it was chosen as in Eq.~\eqref{eq:chisim} with $\delta\leq 0.15$ for all values of $\gamma$.
 This toy example demonstrates that our algorithm is capable of processing superpositions of $k\sim 10^6$ stabilizer states for $n=50$ qubits.